MIT-LCP/mimic-website/content/en/docs/IV/modules/icu/procedureevents.md

 ## `STORETIME`

-`STORETIME` specifies the 'Time when the event was recorded in the system'.
+`STORETIME` specifies the time when the event was recorded in the system.

 ## `ITEMID`

 Identifier for a single measurement type in the database.
 Each row associated with one `ITEMID` (e.g. 212) corresponds to a type of measurement (e.g. heart rate).
+The `mimic_icu.d_items` table may be joined on this field.
+For any itemid appearing in the `procedureevents` table, `mimic_icu.d_items.linksto` will have the value 'procedureevents'.

 ## `VALUE`

-This is the value that corresponds to the concept referred to by itemid.
-For example, if querying for itemid: 225794 (“Non-invasive Ventilation”), then the value column indicates the duration of the procedure.
+In the `procedureevents` table, this identifies the duration of the procedure (if applicable).
+For example, if querying for itemid 225794 (“Non-invasive Ventilation”), then the value column indicates the duration of ventilation therapy.

 ## `VALUEUOM`

 The unit of measurement for the value.
-Most frequently "None" (no value recorded); otherwise one of "day", "hour", "min".
-A query for itemiid 225794 ("Non-invasive Ventilation") with a `value` of 461 and `valueuom` of `min` would correspond to non-invasive ventilation provided for 461 minutes (which should match the difference between the `startTime` and `endTime` fields for the record).
-A procedure with `valueuom` equal to "None" corresponds to a procedure whose duration is not recorded (e.g. imaging procedures) and will show a difference of one second between `startTime` and `endTime` values.
+Most frequently "None" (no value recorded); otherwise one of "day", "hour", or "min".
+A query for itemiid 225794 ("Non-invasive Ventilation") returning a `value` of 461 and `valueuom` of 'min' would correspond to non-invasive ventilation provided for 461 minutes; this value is expected to match the difference between the `startTime` and `endTime` fields for the record.
+A procedure with `valueuom` equal to "None" corresponds to a procedure which is instantaneous (e.g. intubation, patient transfer) or whose duration is not relevant (e.g. imaging procedures).
+For these records, there will be a difference of one second between `startTime` and `endTime` values.

 ## `LOCATION` , `LOCATION CATEGORY`

-`LOCATION` and `LOCATION CATEGORY` provide information about where the procedure is taking place.
+`LOCATION` and `LOCATION CATEGORY` provide information about where on the patient's body the procedure is taking place.
 For example, the `location` might be 'Left Upper Arm' and the `locationcategory` might be 'Invasive Venous'.

 ## `ORDERID`, `LINKORDERID`

-`ORDERID` links multiple items contained in the same solution together.
-For example, when a solution of noradrenaline and normal saline is administered both noradrenaline and normal saline occur on distinct rows but will have the same `ORDERID`.
+These columns link procedures to specific physician orders.
+Unlike in the `mimic_icu.inputevents` table, most procedures in `procedureevents` are ordered independently.

-`LINKORDERID` links the same order across multiple rows.
-For example, if the rate of delivery for the solution with noradrenaline and normal saline is changed, two new rows which share the same new `ORDERID` will be generated, but the `LINKORDERID` will be the same.
+There are a limited number of records for which the same procedure was performed again at a later date under the same original order.
+When a procedure was repeated under the same original order, the `LINKORDERID` field of the record for the later procedure will be set to the `ORDERID` field of the earlier record.
+In all other cases, `ORDERID` = `LINKORDERID`.

-## `ORDERCATEGORYNAME`, `SECONDARYORDERCATEGORYNAME`, `ORDERCOMPONENTTYPEDESCRIPTION`, `ORDERCATEGORYDESCRIPTION`
+## `ORDERCATEGORYNAME`, `SECONDARYORDERCATEGORYNAME`, `ORDERCATEGORYDESCRIPTION`

 These columns provide higher level information about the medication/solution order.
-Categories represent the type of administration, while the `ORDERCOMPONENTTYPEDESCRIPTION` describes the role of the substance in the solution (i.e. main order parameter, additive, or mixed solution).
+Categories represent the type of administration.

 ## `PATIENTWEIGHT`